shonsirsha/chimp_backend/README.md

 Default port is `5000` for **REST API SERVER**
 Default port is `7500` for **FILE SERVER**

+**FILE SERVER** is used to serve/host static files (such as images, documents,etc).
+For example, to access a profile picture of a user from your application, make sure that the file server is running, and it should be located at `localhost:7500/somepath/profile_pic.jpg`.

 Default route to the REST API SERVER is `/api/`.
 Default route to the FILE SERVER is `/` (the root dir of `chimp backend`).